ArmandHammer/ZoneStar-website/README.md

 ZoneStar:

-A location based social platform for users to interact with their community.
-ZoneStar allows iOS users to drop a message on their physical location that stays there forever.
-Messages will be shared with everyone in a 4km radius.
+A real-time location based social app to share photos and messages about the clubs and bars in your area.